The Lennox House

 and Historical and Architectural Notes.
 Compliled by William Plaskett,

-The house I bought in 1993...no double front doors, no wooden shingles on the roof, no front porch...
+The house in 1993: no double front doors, no wooden shingles on the roof, no front porch.

 The Lennox House with its typical double front doors.
 These can often be seen in Lunenburg as well as in Germany.

-There are two sets of doors as well: the inner doors are probably the original ones.
+There are two sets of doors as well: the inner doors are almost certainly the original ones.

-The original building was a three-quarter Cape Cod house.
-The right hand side now has six windows.
-If you imagine the house having three windows
+The original building was a three-quarter Cape Cod house - the front of the house having three windows instead of four - as with a full Cape.

-on the front and the first three windows on the left of the side wall you will see the original shape of the house.
+The right side of the house now has six windows.
+If you can imagine the house having just the first three windows on the right, you will see the original shape of the house.

 The rear part of the house (which explains the unique long sloping roof) was probably added in two steps: